Scroll to navigation

 The indexfile parameter is the name of a text index file in ca format containing certificate revocation information.

-If the -index option is present then the -CA and -rsigner options must also be present.
+If the index option is present then the CA and rsigner options must also be present.

 The certificate to sign OCSP responses with.

-The private key to sign OCSP responses with: if not present the file specified in the -rsigner option is used.
+The private key to sign OCSP responses with: if not present the file specified in the rsigner option is used.

 Pass options to the signature algorithm when signing OCSP responses.
 Names and values of these options are algorithm-specific.

 Port to listen for OCSP requests on.
 The port may also be specified using the url option.
-A 0 argument indicates that any available port shall be chosen automatically.

 Ignore malformed requests or responses: When acting as an OCSP client, retry if a malformed response is received.
 When acting as an OCSP responder, continue running instead of terminating upon receiving a malformed request.